-We’ve had some truly exciting writers join nDash recently, so we launched a new feature to introduce them to our audience!
+We’ve had some truly exciting writers join nDash recently.
+So, we launched a new feature to introduce them to our audience!
 Scott Smith is a technology and business leadership writer who is ready to tackle your projects.
-During his career, Scott has interviewed Bill Gates, Meg Whitman, Larry Ellison, Richard Branson, Barbara Corcoran, Howard Schultz, Pat Gelsinger of Intel, and Pam Nicholson of Enterprise Rent-a-Car, among others.
+During his career, Scott has interviewed Bill Gates, Meg Whitman, Larry Ellison, Richard Branson, and Barbara Corcoran.
+He’s also interviewed Howard Schultz, Pat Gelsinger of Intel, and Pam Nicholson of Enterprise Rent-a-Car, among others.
 He’s the perfect pick for business, technology, or industrial verticals.

-Most companies have poor management from the customer and employee standpoint, and I want to highlight how enlightened businesses are run so their leaders can show the way.
-I also love to write about the historical and cultural aspects of destinations, rather than spend most of my time eating, drinking, and shopping, as most travel writers seem to do.
+Scott: Most companies have poor management from the customer and employee standpoint.
+And I want to highlight how enlightened businesses are run so their leaders can show the way.
+I also love to write about the historical and cultural aspects of destinations.
+Rather than spend most of my time eating, drinking, and shopping, as most travel writers seem to do.

-Don’t try to start where you would ideally like to be.
-Find websites or small and local magazines where your work might appear, study them, then build your file of clips by imitating the writers that have been published in those places, pitching ideas you know something about.
-Then use those clips to move up to the next level.
+Scott: Don’t try to start where you would ideally like to be.
+Find websites or small and local magazines where your work might appear.
+Study them, then build your file of clips by imitating the writers that have been published in those places.
+Then start pitching ideas you know something about.
+And then use those clips to move up to the next level.

 Ready to hire Scott?
 Head to his full profile on nDash to get started.